-On July 10, 2021, the Cyberspace Administration of China issued the Measures for Cybersecurity Review which took effect on February 15 2022.
+On December 28, 2021, the Cyberspace Administration of China issued the Measures for Cybersecurity Review which took effect on February 15 2022.
 It proposes to authorize the relevant government authorities to conduct cybersecurity review on a range of activities that affect or may affect national security, including listings in foreign countries by companies that possess personal data of more than one million users.
-The PRC National Security Law covers various types of national security, including technology security and information security.
+It also stipulates that any operator in violation of the regulations shall be penalized in accordance with the Cyber Security Law and the Data Security Law.